HMS Protector (A173)

 HMS Protector is a Royal Navy ice patrol ship built in Norway in mid 2000.
 As MV Polarbjørn (Norwegian: polar bear) she operated under charter as a polar research icebreaker and a subsea support vessel.
 In 2011, she was chartered as a temporary replacement for the ice patrol ship HMS Endurance and was purchased by the British Ministry of Defence in early September 2013.
-As DNV Ice Class 05 the vessel can handle first year ice up to 0.5 metres (20 in).
+As DNV Ice Class 05 the vessel can handle first year ice up to 0.5 metres (20 in) thick.

 Service history (Norway)

 Polarbjørn was designed and built for long Antarctic expeditions and for supporting subsea work.
-Polarbjørn was equipped to DP2 class and had accommodation for 100.
+Polarbjørn was equipped to DP2 class and had accommodation for 100 people.
 Large cargo holds and open deck areas provide storage capacity for ROVs and related equipment.
 A 50-ton knuckle-boom crane and the 25-ton stern A-frame allow equipment to be deployed over the side and over the stern.

 Polarbjørn worked in the "spot" market, on short-term charter.
 During 2009, the vessel was chartered for electromagnetic survey work in the North Sea, Norwegian Sea and Barents Sea.
 She was exposed to a downturn in business during 2010, with only a 33% utilization.

 Prior to the Royal Navy charter, she underwent a ten-day refit in Odense, Denmark.
 The helicopter deck, originally above her bridge, was repositioned over the stern and a multibeam echosounder for survey work was installed.
 Her engines and gearboxes were overhauled and she was modified to allow the carriage of the ancillary vessels and vehicles (survey boats, all-terrain vehicles) used in support of the British Antarctic Survey.

 Service history (Royal Navy)

 From April 2011, she was chartered to the Royal Navy for three years as a temporary replacement for the ice patrol ship, HMS Endurance, and was renamed HMS Protector.
 The annual cost of the charter was £8.7m.
 In September 2013 the British Ministry of Defence purchased the ship outright from GC Rieber Shipping, for £51 million.
 In October 2013 the Ministry of Defence announced that from 1 April 2014 the ship's homeport would change from HMNB Portsmouth to HMNB Devonport, the location of the Hydrography and Meteorology Centre of Specialisation and where the Royal Navy's other survey ships are based.

 She was commissioned into the Navy on 23 June 2011 as HMS Protector.
 The commissioning ceremony was held on the 50th anniversary of the date that the Antarctic Treaty came into force.
 During September 2011, Protector embarked on operational sea training in preparation for her first deployment in November.

-In February 2012, after receiving a distress call from Comandante Ferraz Antarctic Station on King George Island in the South Shetland Islands, Protector sailed to provide assistance to the Brazilian research station after a large fire had broken out there.
+In February 2012, after receiving a distress call from Comandante Ferraz Antarctic Station on King George Island in the South Shetland Islands, Protector sailed to provide assistance to the Brazilian research station after a large fire had broken out.
 23 of her sailors were put ashore with fire-fighting equipment to tackle the blaze.
 Two of the researchers died in the incident.